Psychological Science, MS

 for the Master of Science in Psychological Science

-- Students will demonstrate an advanced level of knowledge about topics in psychological science (e.g., current debates in the field, current methods and measurement practices, and new issues in research ethics).
+- Students will acquire and apply in-depth knowledge of essential topics in psychological science.
+Essential topics include current debates in the field, current methods and measurement practices, and new issues in research ethics.

 for the Master of Science in Psychological Science